 So you need dedicated hosting, but you don’t want to spend a fortune in the process?
 We get that.
-This article will explore the pros and cons of the seven cheapest dedicated hosting plans on the market, so you can choose the best value plan for your website.
+This article will explore the pros and cons of the six cheapest dedicated hosting plans on the market, so you can choose the best value plan for your website.

 But first, what exactly is dedicated hosting, and why do you need it?